 The RFDS in VIC

-At the Flying Doctor we love meeting new people who want to talk about our work and how they can help save lives across regional and remote Australia.
+At the Flying Doctor we love meeting new people who want to talk about our work and how they can help save lives across rural and remote Victoria.
 You might even spot our fundraisers out on the streets of your local community having a chat about Support Crew, our regular giving program.

 We keep our standards high